loomio/loomio_help/content/user_manual/groups/subgroups/index.md

 ![arrow pointing to the option for "Members of [Group name] can see private threads"](members_view_private_subgroup.png)

+### Invitations

+Invite people just like you would invite them into a group.
+If they're already in your parent group you can just type their name.
+You can also quickly select everyone from the parent group.

-### Deactivate a subgroup (and other group options)
+### Deactivate a subgroup

 Coordinators can deactivate a subgroup in the same way they would a group.
 Learn [how to deactivate groups](/en/user_manual/groups/deleting_archiving).

+### Other group options

 Export data, set up your Slack integration, and in all other ways use this subgroup just like you would a group; check our [help articles on _groups_ for more](/en/user_manual/groups/).

 ## Are subgroups for my organization?